skienzmatishun/rippreport/content/p/backstory-podcast-special-legislative-alert-alabama-medical-cannabis/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: State politicians are playing games with medical cannabis legislation while sick Alabamians suffer.
+Guest Chey Garrigan joins the podcast to expose the corporate lobbyists fighting over lucrative state-sanctioned monopolies.
+Tune in to learn who really controls the multi-million dollar medical marijuana industry in Alabama.
 ---
 The Alabama House of Representatives has passed SB 46 establishing a statewide medical marijuana program.
 The bill now heads back to Senate for final approval.